Yasu3D/saturn.yasu3d.art/documentation/saturn-data/guides/writing_charts.md

 - `ExcludeFromExport`, which will exclude affected Notes from the written data.
 - `ConvertToNormalNotes`, which will include affected Notes but convert them to normal Notes in the written data.

+> [!NOTE]
-> ⚠️ Only format versions older than SATv3 require this option.
+> Only format versions older than SATv3 require this option.

 ### ConvertAutoplayNotes
 `ConvertAutoplayNotes` will convert any Note with `JudgementType.Autoplay` according to the chosen option.